-Holders of the Company's investments
+Holders of the Company's Equity

-As at the 31st December 2017 the immediate parent undertaking and controlling party of the Company is Popolare Vita S.p.A, incorporated in Italy.
-Popolare Vita S.p.A is owned 50% plus one share by UnipolSai Assicurazioni S.p.A and the remaining 50% by the Banco BPM (formerly Banco Popolare Group).
-UnipolSai Assicurazioni S.p.A., incorporated in Italy, consolidates these financial statements in its group report.
-The consolidated financial statements are available from the Company Secretary, UnipolSai Assicurazioni S.p.A., Via Stalingrado, 45 - Bologna, Italy authorisation no. 1762 (O.J. no. 1 2nd January 2001).
-Popolare Vita is part of the Unipol Group with a listed number in the Italian Group Register c/o the Italian Regulator of 046.
+As at the 31st December 2019 the immediate parent undertaking and controlling party of the Company is Vera Vita S.p.A (formerly known as "Popolare Vita"), incorporated in Italy.
+Vera Vita S.p.A is owned 65% by Società Cattolica di Assicurazione - Società Cooperativa ("Cattolica Assicurazioni") and the remaining 35% by the Banco BPM.
+Cattolica Assicurazioni, incorporated in Italy, consolidates these financial statements in its group report.
+The consolidated financial statements are available from the Company Secretary, Cattolica Assicurazioni S.p.A., Lungadige Cangrande, 16, 37126 Verona (VR), Italy.